SupervisedThinking/LibreELEC.tv/README.md

 ---
 **Builds systems**

-I uses VirtualBox to run a Linux Mint 20.1 Mate VM as building system and a Thinkpad X220 with Linux Mint 20.1 as well.
+You can run a VirtualBox Linux Mint 20.1 Mate VM or a Thinkpad X220 with Linux Mint 20.1 as well as build system.
 So this distribution should be suitable for you too.
 For further information see [LibreELEC Wiki / Compile](https://wiki.libreelec.tv/compile).

 ---
 **Build dependencies**